sharifulkadersunny/AI-Based-Mock-Interview/README.md

 # AI-Powered Mock Interview Platform

 ## Description
 This is an advanced and interactive AI-powered mock interview platform designed to help job seekers practice and improve their interview skills.
-Built with Next.js, Tailwind CSS, and Gemini Api,PostgreSQL, Drizzle ORM, it provides users with a good interview experience to enhance their chances of landing their dream job.
+Built with Next.js, Tailwind CSS, and Gemini API, PostgreSQL, Drizzle ORM, it provides users with a good interview experience to enhance their chances of landing their dream job.

 ## Features
 - AI-driven Interview: interview questions and feedback powered by AI.